Ensembl/ensembl-client/README.md

 ### Gene name Search

 You can search for gene names from any of the applications above.
-Global Search, which will allow you to search for gene names and symbols and other identifiers is for future development.
+Global Search, which will allow you to search for gene names and symbols and other identifiers, is for future development.

 ### BLAST

-You can BLAST against a range of databases (proteins, transcripts, and genomic sequence) view the results in graphic and tabular format, and download the data.
+You can BLAST against a range of databases (proteins, transcripts, and genomic sequence), view the results in graphic and tabular format, and download the data.

 # Running the ensembl-client application